OpenLineage/docs/docs/integrations/airflow/operator.md

  - Dataset name and namespace [required] - the format for naming is outlined in the [naming specification](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md#datasets).
  - Dataset schema [optional] - The column names and types, if known.
 Complex types, like structs and arrays are supported
- - Query id [optional] - for systems that expose an identifier, the id of the query (a Run facet, not a Dataset facet, but is always exposed by the Data Source’s proprietary API).
-For example operators for Bigquery, Redshift, and Snowflake should all allow this.
+ - Query id [optional] - for systems that expose an identifier, the ID of the query.
+This is a Run facet, not a Dataset facet, but it is often exposed by the Data Source’s proprietary API.
+For example, operators for Bigquery, Redshift, and Snowflake should all allow this.
  - Input/output statistics [optional] - The number of records and/or bytes consumed or written.
     Example in the BigQuery extractor:
     - [Creating the relevant facet](https://github.com/OpenLineage/OpenLineage/blob/504f99e2f4dabd4f73a194dc5258ac81dae95d96/integration/common/openlineage/common/provider/bigquery.py#L111-L116).